Whitehall, Dublin: Sport

-National sporting interests are represented by Whitehall Colmcille GAA club from which former All Ireland medal winners Tommy Drumm, Paul Clarke, Paddy Moran and Declan McGrath emanated from.
-The club is the largest juvenile sporting body in the community here providing Gaelic football, ladies football, Hurling and Camogie to girls and boys from 4 yrs of age up to adult.
-The area also houses the home ground of prominent junior football club Home Farm F.C., and St. Kevin's Boys F.C., the schoolboy club for which Liam Brady, Ian Harte, Stephen Carr and Damien Duff played.
-Whitehall is also the site for one of the interchanges for the Dublin Port Tunnel with the M1.
-The Dubliners band member Luke Kelly also lived in Whitehall and there is a stone in the area dedicated to him.
+National sporting interests are represented by Whitehall Colmcille GAA club, whose former players include All-Ireland medal winners Tommy Drumm, Paul Clarke, Paddy Moran and Declan McGrath.
+The club is the largest juvenile sporting body in the area, providing Gaelic football, ladies' football, hurling and camogie to boys and girls from age four upward.
+The area also houses the home ground of junior football club Home Farm F.C., and St. Kevin's Boys F.C., the schoolboy club for which Liam Brady, Ian Harte, Stephen Carr and Damien Duff played.
+Whitehall is also the site of one of the interchanges for the Dublin Port Tunnel with the M1.
+The Dubliners musician Luke Kelly also lived in Whitehall, and there is a commemorative stone in the area dedicated to him.

-Whitehall Colmcille's Clubhouse on Collin's Ave, was a former tennis club (Thorndale), and the club uses Ellenfield Park for its games, the Club have developed new pitches at Whitehall Cross on land formerly a farm but was used for the construction of the Port Tunnel.
+Whitehall Colmcille's clubhouse on Collins Avenue was formerly a tennis club (Thorndale).
+The club uses Ellenfield Park for its games and has developed new pitches at Whitehall Cross on land that was once a farm, later used during construction of the Port Tunnel.

-Whitehall Rangers A.F.C. are a soccer club in the area.
-Whitehall Rangers Ladies are playing intermediate football.
-Whitehall Celtic is a football club which is an Athletic Union League team based in the area.
+Whitehall Rangers A.F.C. are a soccer club in the area, with a ladies' team playing at intermediate level.
+Whitehall Celtic is a football club competing in the Athletic Union League.

-Dublin Archers practice in Plunket College grounds in Whitehall.
+Dublin Archers practice at Plunket College grounds in Whitehall.

-The Whitehall Stadium is in Whitehall, Dublin, which borders Drumcondra and is home to the club Home Farm.
+Whitehall Stadium is located in Whitehall, bordering Drumcondra, and is home to the club Home Farm.